sumkawa/icu-lstm/README.md

 ### Converting .parquet to .npy, visualize initial data

-Give proper user perms:
+Give proper user permissions:

 ```bash
 chmod +x visualize.py parq_to_npy.py
 ```

-Seed database by converting parquet to npy for more efficient data loading and model compatibility (this step is only necessary if training with efficient net - mixnet implementations convert raw EEG data on the fly for reasons explained in the research md):
+Seed database by converting parquet to npy for more efficient data loading and model compatibility (this step is only necessary if training with efficient net - mixnet implementations convert raw EEG data on the fly):

 ```bash
 python parq_to_npy.py
 ```

-(Optional) Visualize Data with matplotlib:
+(Optional) Visualize data with matplotlib:

 ```bash
 python visualize.py